java-crypto/cross_platform_crypto/docs/pbkdf2.md

 #### What should you avoid?

 Don't rely on default parameters when working with PBKDF2-functions on different platforms.
-The can change when framework updates are made and different frameworks may have different parameters.
+They can change when framework updates are made and different frameworks may have different parameters.

 #### Serious security note